frederic-perez/AmE-dictionary/data/dictionary.md

 __maimed__
 __Main Street__
 __mainstay__ _n_ :three::hammer: _A mainstay of his business._
-__maître d’__ _n_ :two: A dining-room attendant who is in charge of the waiters and the seating of customers. _Syn_ headwaiter, maitre d’hotel, captain
+__maître d’__ _n_ :three: /may-truh-DEE/ A dining-room attendant who is in charge of the waiters and the seating of customers. _Syn_ headwaiter, maitre d’hotel, captain _The maître d’ ushered the celebrity couple to a private table at the back of the restaurant._
 __major__ _v_
 __major-domo__ _n_ (majordomo)
 __majoring__